Josesosa0777/graphql_python/README.md

   }
 }
 ```
+If you modify something in your code, you should run again: *flask run*

-From here, we have the procedure to create the project from the beginnig, also you can follow the instructions in https://www.twilio.com/blog/graphql-api-python-flask-ariadne
+**From here, we have the procedure to create the project from the beginnig, also you can follow the instructions in https://www.twilio.com/blog/graphql-api-python-flask-ariadne**

 # Create a directory called todo_api and navigate to it.